nex3/perspective-el/README.md

 customize `persp-mode-prefix-key`.
 Additionally, creating a key binding for `persp-mode-map` will also activate the prefix.

-Here are the main commands defined in `persp-mode-map`:
+The actual command keys (the ones pressed after the prefix) are defined in `perspective-map`.
+Here are the main commands defined in `perspective-map`:

 - `s` — `persp-switch`: Query a perspective to switch to, or create
 - `` ` `` — `persp-switch-by-number`: Switch to perspective by number, or switch